PigPlayzMC/flashcard-revision/image_sizes.md

 Solution;
 - Stop being stupid.
 Can't measure width with a missized title element...
 - Fix title element scaling to also be in accordance with reality
+- Text must be written on during runtime to avoid stretching as the window is resized.